88 – Wire Coated Breeds and How to Work With Them

 Let’s Talk Stripping!

 All coat types need specific grooming in order to keep the dog in top condition.
-Show dog or couch dog, they all need to be clean, brushed and maintained so they stay happy and healthy.
+Show dog or couch dogs, they all need to be cleaned, brushed, and maintained so they stay happy and healthy.

 Show dogs with wire coats are hand stripped (either with bare fingers or using a stripping knife) in order to remove dead coat, create a shape and tidiness to the dog’s outline and maintain the proper coat texture for each breed.

 Breed Specific Considerations

 With few exceptions, the terrier breeds and their owners and handlers are the stars of the strippers.
 Each breed has a very specific pattern to be applied to the dog and within each breed there are *superstars* who have elevated the trim to a work of art.
 Names like Gabriel Rangel, Maripi Wooldridge, Bill McFadden, Tracey Szaras, Leonardo Garcini and more in terms of the current handlers, in addition to legends like George Ward, Ric Chashoudian, Clay Coady, Birgette Coady and so many more first rate dog people spring to mind when we think of the great terrier people and their stunning charges.

 Toy dogs including the Brussels Griffon and Affenpinscher, as well as standard and giant schnauzers in the working group, are also very specifically patterned and detailed.

 In the Sporting group wire coated breeds including GWP, WPG, Spinone and WireVizsla require maintenance with a more natural finished look than is required for the terrier breeds.

 Irish Wolfhounds, Scottish Deerhounds, PBGV, and Wire coated Ibizan hounds call for minimal grooming, while Wire Dachshunds are a bit more stylized.